 FAQs – Physicians/Practitioners

 Yes.
-To receive timely payments, the claimant depends on your prompt return of a complete and accurate Physician/Practitioner’s Certificate within 49 days from the date your patient’s disability begins.
+To receive timely payments, your patient depends on your prompt return of a complete and accurate Physician/Practitioner’s Certificate within 49 days from the date your patient’s disability or family leave begins.

-If you delay the submission of a medical certificate you may cause your patient’s benefits to be denied.
+If you delay the submission of a medical certificate you may cause your patient’s benefits to be denied or reduced.

-Elective and cosmetic surgeries are covered by SDI.
-The patient must meet the eligibility requirements.
+Yes, elective and cosmetic surgeries are covered by SDI if the patient meets the eligibility requirements.

-SDI follows Health Insurance Portability and Accountability Act (HIPAA), and both state and federal laws in the handling of medical records and information.
+SDI follows the Health Insurance Portability and Accountability Act (HIPAA), state, and federal laws in the handling of medical records and information.

 To avoid delays in claims processing, please complete the form as follows: